SKAHP/One-Engi/holeman.md

 HOLEMAN: Well, potential, but nothing ever happened to me.

-JOHNSON: Your piece did appear in the New YorkDaily News.
+JOHNSON: Your piece did appear in the New York Daily News.

 \[30\]

 HOLEMAN: That's right.
-It was a two-page story, "Truman Discovers Singapore, U.S.A." which isn't a bad title, by the way.
+It was a two-page story, **"Truman Discovers Singapore, U.S.A."** which isn't a bad title, by the way.

 JOHNSON: We probably don't have that in our White House scrapbook.
 I don't recall coming across it.